 Teams: Russia, Uruguay, Egypt, Saudi Arabia

 This group may not attract the most attention, however it has thrown up some pretty intriguing fixtures nevertheless.
 Hosts Russia opened the tournament with a 5-0 win over Saudi Arabia and the action continued the following day when Egypt lost 1-0 Uruguay.
 Mohamed Salah will be attracting plenty of attention as the Liverpool player looks to send his nation past the group stages, however Uruguay are favourites to finish top of the pile.
-The big question is, can hosts Russia play a part in the tournament after the group stage comes to an end?
+The big question is, can hosts Russia remain in pole position when the group stage comes to an end?
 Saudi Arabia have little expectation placed upon them and it would be a huge shock were they to make it into the knockout stage, especially so following their hammering on Day One.

 Teams: Spain, Portugal, Iran, Morocco